Roster: Company G, 47th Regiment, Pennsylvania Volunteers

 Sergeant William Pyers, the C Company man who had so gallantly rescued the flag at Pleasant Hill, was cut down and later buried on the battlefield, as were G Company Privates John Becher and Julius Lasker.
 Captain John Goebel, who had suffered a grievous gunshot wound, died three weeks later, on 5 November 1864, of wound-related complications while receiving care at the Union Army’s post hospital at Winchester, Virginia.
 (Captain Goebel’s body, like that of his predecessor Captain Mickley, was brought home to the Lehigh Valley; he was also laid to rest at the Union-West End Cemetery in Allentown.)

 Within weeks of the battle’s end, the surviving 47th Pennsylvania Volunteers were ordered to Camp Russell near Winchester, where they remained from November through most of December.
 On 1 November 1864, Corporal Henry T. Dennis and Private William H. Steckel were promoted to the rank of Sergeant, and Privates Daniel V. Mertz and Benjamin F. Swartz both were promoted to the rank of Corporal.
 Three days later, on 4 November, Private William G. Frame was transferred to the Veteran Reserve Corps (also known as the “invalid corps”).

-On 5 November, 1st Lieutenant Charles A. Hackman mustered out from the 47th Pennsylvania, as did 1st Lieutenant G. W. Huntzberger, on 30 November, upon the expiration of his three-year term of service.
+On 5 November, First Lieutenant Charles A. Hackman mustered out from the 47th Pennsylvania, as did First Lieutenant G. W. Huntzberger, on 30 November, upon the expiration of his three-year term of service.
 Rested and somewhat healed, the 47th Pennsylvania Volunteers were then ordered to take up outpost and railroad guard duties at Camp Fairview in Charlestown, West Virginia.

 1865 – 1866